jimbobding/Bar-Hop-UK/readme.md

 - [git-pod](https://www.gitpod.io/) Used as my IDE to work on my code
 - [HTML5](https://en.wikipedia.org/wiki/HTML5) Used to build my project
 - [Cascading-Style-Sheets](https://www.w3.org/Style/CSS/Overview.en.html) Used to style my project
-- [Javascript](https://www.javascript.com/) Implemented to mae project responsive for the user
+- [Javascript](https://www.javascript.com/) Implemented to make the project responsive for the user
 - [Google-Maps-API](https://developers.google.com/maps/documentation) Used for my maps section.
-The code was taken from google maps API website wth some minor adjustemnts
+The code was taken from google maps API website wth some minor adjustments
-- [Google-Fonts](https://fonts.google.com/) Used for the two types of text used through out the project
+- [Google-Fonts](https://fonts.google.com/) Used for the two types of text used throughout the project
-- [Emailjs](https://www.emailjs.com/) Usd for the auto reply from the sign up email
+- [Emailjs](https://www.emailjs.com/) Usd for the auto-reply from the sign-up email
 - [Font-awesome 5](https://fontawesome.com/) Used for icons used on the project
 - [Jquery](https://jquery.com/download/) Jquery used to simplify some of the code
-- [Bootstrap 4](https://getbootstrap.com/) Used for the mobile first framework of my project and also for the navigation bar, the cards (breweries near you, Cities & Bar hop sections) and modal sign up form
+- [Bootstrap 4](https://getbootstrap.com/) Used for the mobile-first framework of my project and also for the navigation bar, the cards (breweries near you, Cities & Bar hop sections) and modal sign up form

 ## Validators